Report all of your credit, debit card or cash sales income to HMRC using the Card Transaction Programme.

 - entered less income than you received

 If you’ve not been issued with returns because you have not registered for the relevant tax, then you should read the next section about taking part.

 If you’ve checked your tax returns and you’re sure you’ve included all of the income your business received, contact the campaign helpline.

 The team can confirm that you do not need to take part in the scheme.
 Failure to do this may lead to further correspondence being issued to you.

 To take part in the Card Transaction Programme you should:

 - tell HMRC you want to take part in the Card Transaction Programme (notify)

-- tell HMRC about all income, gains, tax and duties you’ve not previously told them about (disclose)
+- tell HMRC about all income, gains, tax and duties you have not previously told them about (disclose)

 - make a formal offer